dusk-network/piecrust/piecrust-uplink/README.md

 ## Usage

-`Piecrust::Uplink` allows users of the contract platform to manage the interface and state with the host environment of the modules.
+The library allows users of the contract platform to manage the interface and state with the host environment of the modules.
 The example below describes a barebones module.
 For more detailed examples, see the [modules](https://github.com/dusk-network/piecrust/tree/main/modules) folder.

 Add `piecrust_uplink` as a dependency to your module project:
 ```sh